 The prior variance-covariance matrix Σ{α} effectively controls the country-specific deviations from the common mean.
-It is decomposed as $\Sigma{\alpha} = \Omega{\alpha}(\lambda_1 \otimes I_m)$, where Ω{α} has a structure similar to the well-known Minnesota prior (Litterman, 1980).
-This structure imposes structure by shrinking coefficients associated with endogenous variables towards the common mean increasing in the lag order j, while leaving coefficients of exogenous variables and deterministics unrestricted (see Appendix A for a closer description). λ_1 is the overall tightness parameter and effectively pushes the country coefficients towards the common mean.
-To achieve a data-driven balance between the two extreme cases of full pooling across countries and country-specific estimation of the model, Jarociński (2010) treats λ_1 as an additional parameter to be estimated.2
+It is decomposed as $\Sigma{\alpha} = \Omega{\alpha}(\lambda_1 \otimes I_m)$, where Ω{α} is constructed similar to the well-known Minnesota prior (Litterman, 1980) (see Appendix A for a closer description).
+It imposes some structure by shrinking coefficients associated with endogenous variables towards the common mean, with the degree of shrinkage increasing in the lag order j, while leaving coefficients of exogenous variables and deterministics unrestricted.
+The overall tightness parameter λ_1 effectively pushes the country coefficients towards the common mean.
+To achieve a data-driven balance between the two extreme cases of full pooling across countries and country-specific estimation of the model, we follow Jarociński (2010) and treat λ_1 as an additional parameter to be estimated.2

 We further extend the model proposed by Jarociński (2010) by efficiently pooling information across countries for the estimation of the error variances in Σ_i .
 In particular, a hierarchical Wishart prior (Frühwirth-Schnatter, 2006; Malsiner-Walli et al., 2016) is imposed that carries a similar notion of combining information about the error variances across countries, but allows for deviations where the data deems it necessary.
 The conditional conjugacy of the whole prior setup implies that the (conditional) posterior distributions are well-known.
 See Appendix A for a detailed description of the full prior setup as well as hyperparameter choices and Appendix B for derivations of the various resulting posterior distributions.
-In this way, the degree of information pooling across countries is thus endogenized for both the autoregressive and variance parameters, and varies between panels, allowing for meaningful comparisons between panel-wide responses.
+In this way, the degree of information pooling across countries is endogenized for both the autoregressive and variance parameters, and varies between panels, allowing for more meaningful comparisons between panel-wide responses.
 The heterogeneity across countries in turn informs both the sampling of the heterogeneity parameters and the common posterior moments for the autoregressive and variance coefficients.
-As described in Appendix B in more detail, the posterior distribution of the common mean for the autoregressive coefficients depends on the averaged country-specific coefficients, weighted by the updated (inverse) prior variance-covariance matrix Σ{α} , and its prior mean.
+As described in Appendix B in more detail, the posterior distribution of the common mean for the autoregressive coefficients depends on the averaged country-specific common mean for the autoregressive coefficients depends on the averaged country-specific coefficients, weighted by the updated (inverse) prior variance-covariance matrix Σ{α} , and its prior mean.
 Larger deviations of country-specific coefficients from zero, and across countries, thus also push the common mean further away from it prior mean, which is centered around zero.
-A similar logic applies to the variance parameters of countries and their common scaling matrix.
+A similar logic applies to the variance parameters of countries and their common scaling matrix C_0 .
 The posterior draws of the common mean coefficients $\bar{\alpha}$ and the scaling matrix C_0 can then be used to draw inference for the shocks of interest on an aggregate (i.e. panel-wide) level.
 Thus, based on this model setup, one can draw inference jointly for sets of countries, enabling comparisons between those groups.
 By treating λ_1 , the heterogeneity coefficient, as an additional unknown parameter to estimate and accounting for uncertainty about it within panels, more meaningful comparisons between them become possible.
 Clustering countries in sub-panels based on different characteristics of them then allows for a closer investigation of different reactions to a macroprudential policy shock.
 This way, key structural characteristics driving these differences may be identified.
+Country-specific responses, which shape these group responses and are in turn shaped by them themselves, could also be obtained for each panel but suffer from limited comparability across them.
+We thus abstain from reporting them in Section 4.2, they are available on request.